colinzyang/m6APrediction/README.md

 Dependencies: randomForest, stats
 R Version: R ≥ 3.5.0
 ```
-##  To start
-1. Load the Package and Data
+##  You could do
-2. Batch Prediction(Muti-sample)
+1. Batch Prediction(Muti-sample)
-3. Single-Sample Prediction
+2. Single-Sample Prediction

 ##  Model Performance
 The m6APrediction model has been validated using ROC and PRC analyses, demonstrating strong discriminative power in handling imbalanced genomic data.